-Advantages Disadvantages Estimated additional average annual yield ranges Estimated cost ranges from \$2,210/AFY7 to from 2,600 AFY to 4,300 AFY (not including what \$2,530/AFY8. would be reduced due to water rights).
+Advantages Disadvantages Estimated additional average annual yield ranges from 2,600 AFY to 4,300 AFY (not including what would be reduced due to water rights).
+The known water quality for all alternatives is good.
+The operational simplicity is good for all alternatives (except for the Upper San Antonio Creek Dam and Reservoir, which only has adequate operational simplicity).
+Estimated cost ranges from \$2,210/AFY7 to \$2,530/AFY8.
 Most alternatives do not provide a backup supply.
-The known water quality for all alternatives is The institutional feasibility is poor for most good. alternatives, due to community impacts and The operational simplicity is good for all environmental concerns. alternatives (except for the Upper San Antonio Would cause possible flooding to nearby roads Creek Dam and Reservoir, which only has and structures. adequate operational simplicity).
+The institutional feasibility is poor for most alternatives, due to community impacts and environmental concerns.
+Would cause possible flooding to nearby roads and structures.